AOCC Club Ladder Competition Rules

 JARTS RTTY 500

 ARRL 10m 700

 Stew Perry TBDC 500

 For current score compilers' call signs & assigned points by month and contest,

 click on the icon below for full list in .pdf (view) format.

-Any contest not on this list, having 5 or more entries, becomes a 150 point Ladder contest for the year.
+Any contest not on this list, having 5 or more entries, becomes a 30 point per entrant Ladder contest for the year.

 N1JM will report the scores for those contests.